 Our study relies on the publicly available data from the state of California's assessment system for public schools: the California Assessment of Student Performance and Progress (CAASPP).
-Specifically, we constructed panel data at the school, subject, and year levels using scores on the Smarter Balanced Summative Assessments in English Language Arts/Literacy (ELA) and mathematics among both third graders (i.e., the only tested grade that is ELSBG-eligible) and fifth graders as a comparison group.4 These annual data span the period from the beginning of CAASPP in the 2014-15 school year to the 2022-23 school year.
+Specifically, we constructed panel data at the school, subject, and year levels using scores on the Smarter Balanced Summative Assessments in English Language Arts/Literacy (ELA) and mathematics among both third graders (i.e., the only tested grade that is an ELSBG focal grade) and fifth graders as a comparison group.5 Assessments in English Language Arts/Literacy assess four areas - reading, writing, listening, and research/inquiry - while assessments in mathematics assess four additional areas - concepts and procedures, problem solving, communicating/reasoning, and model and data.
+Technical documentation shows that CAASPP for both subjects across all tested grades has a reliability score above 0.86 and has been extensively tested for validity to draw inferences about a student's knowledge in the tested subject (CAASPP Technical Reports and Studies, 2024).
+English Language Arts/Literacy tests represent our primary outcome for this study.
+We additionally assess mathematics because both ELA and math are typically taught by the same elementary teachers, and we aim to assess the degree to which ELSBG's professional development affected teacher capacity narrowly in literacy or more broadly across both subjects.
+We also recognize that mathematical instruction and assessment by grade-3 increasingly relies on foundations in literacy through word problems, and thus an intervention in one subject can have spillover effects on another.

+Annual data span the period from the beginning of CAASPP in the 2014-15 school year to the 2022-23 school year.
 This implies seven years of available data given the necessary exclusion of the spring 2020 and 2021 assessments, which were either not given or taken by very few students due to the disruptions of the COVID-19 pandemic.
-Our two years of posttreatment test scores (i.e., those taken in spring 2022 and spring 2023) correspond to the first two years of ELSBG implementation.
+Our two years of post-treatment test scores (i.e., those taken in spring 2022 and spring 2023) correspond to the first two years of ELSBG implementation.
+Notably, CAASPP was consistent during this time period and proficiency benchmarks remained consistent as well, with the same minimum score determining whether a grade-3 student Nearly Met, Met, or Exceeded the standard in English Language Arts for every year in our time period.
+We standardize the scale score within grade and year using the student-level means and standard deviations publicly reported by the California Department of Education.